Patrick-Dolan/audiophile-ecommerce-website/README.md

 Throughout the development of this project, I gained a deeper understanding of testing in a JavaScript environment.
 Specifically, I learned how to:

-* Set up a testing framework: I chose Jest for this project and learned how to configure it to work seamlessly with Vite.
+* Set up Jest to work in Vite: I chose Jest for this project and learned how to configure it to work seamlessly with Vite.

 * Write unit tests: I created a variety of tests to ensure the correctness of my code, focusing on reducer functions.